Ayurveda offers a holistic approach to mental health that integrates the mind, body and soul.

 Ayurveda considers sleep, food and controlled sex as the three pillars of equilibrium of body humors.
 A busy modern life requires repair and nourishment to the mind and body through sleep.
 Ayurveda insomnia treatment in Melbourne encourages the consumption of healthy cereals, meat, fruits and vegetables.
 Different cooking techniques and its impact are also explained.
 Food should be taken only when we feel hungry.
 When a person with a good digestive fire eats the right healthy foods, it will be converted in to fine nutrients and nourishes Ojus the ultimate factor where our life force is stored.

 Normal sleep also helps to maintain the quality and quantity of Ojus.
 During good sleep, the brain is nourished and gets refreshed by removing unwanted byproducts of a stressed brain metabolism.
 Controlled sex also helps in removing stress.
 Sex without control, results in a loss of Ojus.

 Insomnia is related to Anidra (lack of sleep) and Alpanidratha (broken sleep) of Ayurveda.
 Anidra or lack of sleep is related to a Vatha vitiation or a Vatha predominant condition and Alpanidratha is a Pitha predominant condition caused by Pitha humor vitiation.

-Insomnia treatment includes the following steps:
+Insomnia treatment in Ayurveda includes the following steps:

 1. Purification of the system by Panchakarma or Sodhana procedures.